dadoonet/spring-elasticsearch/README.md

 * [Elasticsearch Beyonder](https://github.com/dadoonet/elasticsearch-beyonder/) which find resources in project classpath to automatically create indices, types and templates.
-* This project which is building Client and Node beans using [Spring framework](http://projects.spring.io/spring-framework/).
+* This project which is building Client beans using [Spring framework](http://projects.spring.io/spring-framework/).

 Documentation